MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-vmware-solution-foundation-networking-content.md

 #### HCX migration via a public IP address on an NSX-T Edge node in the Azure VMware Solution cloud (route 12)

-HCX version 4.2+ makes it possible to perform HCX migration using VPN or SDWAN solution.
-These are additional options on top of Azure ExpressRoute based connection.
-Route 12 brings yet another option for driving HCX migration using Public IP at the NSX edge of Azure VMware Solution.
-It is a good option where ExpressRoute or VPN based connectivity is not possible or can be time consuming.
-For best migration experience though, it is recommended to use ExpressRoute based connectivity.
+With HCX 4.2 or later, you can perform HCX migration by using VPN or SDWAN.
+(You can also use Azure ExpressRoute.)
+Route 12 shows another option for performing HCX migration by using a public IP address on an NSX-T Edge node in the Azure VMware Solution private cloud.
+You might consider using this option if ExpressRoute or VPN connectivity is impossible or time-consuming.
+For the best migration experience, we recommend that you use ExpressRoute connectivity.

 ### Components